Nemanja-prog/game/README.md

 # game
-This query shows all games from 2000-01-02 WITHOUT AllStar games
+This query shows all games from 2000-01-02 WITHOUT AllStar games, used language is SQL